 - Finely grated zest of 1 lemon

 Preheat oven to 350 F. Line muffin pans with 16-18 cupcake liners.
 Sift together the first four ingredients; set aside.
-Cream the sugar and butter, mixing until pale and even, then beat in the eggs one at a time.
+Cream the sugar and butter or oil, mixing until pale and even, then beat in the eggs one at a time.
 Add the vanilla and beat until incorporated.
 Alternate adding the dry ingredients and remaining wet ingredients, mixing well after each addition.
 Finally, fold in the lemon zest.
 Fill lined cups about 2/3 full or a little fuller.
 Bake for 15-18 minutes, watching closely and removing from the oven as soon as a toothpick inserted in center comes out clean.
 Remove cakes from pan as soon as they are cool enough to handle (using a spoon can help), transferring them to racks or to a towel on your countertop to cool completely.

 - 3 egg whites